 What will you supply in my MODRATEC Lever Frame Kit?

 ¤ For Lever Frames with interlocking, parts are provided to allow the mounting of a signal diagram.
 However, we do not supply the diagram.
 There are so many variations in how people will want their signal diagram to look, that it would be totally impractical for us to provide one.
-See
+See this topic in the Guest Lounge for some helpful advice about signal diagrams.

 How long will it take to build my MODRATEC Lever Frame?